Is it Worth Visiting Santiago de Compostela?

 Libredón Rooms – Great Comfort Hotel

-When choosing accommodation in Santiago I want to stay close to the Cathedral in the old town.
+When choosing accommodation in Santiago de Compostela I like to stay close to the Cathedral in the old town.
 The modern city is much larger than visitors expect so finding the right location is key.

 My room at the Libredon had views of the Cathedral, indeed it’s just a few hundred metres from the main square, making it an ideal choice.